Below are 5 easy steps for living a peaceful life.

 Change Your View;

 The mind is a beautiful sphere where it can be influenced, exercised, and educated by what we see, and hear.
-If we replay fearful memories all our life, we may find it impossible to find peace.
+The goal is to find peace.
 How we feel and touch our world impacts everything from our wallets to who we choose to hang with.

 You can create beautiful memories by witnessing the morning sunrise.

-*You can take a step to be in the now.
-Be still, avoid drugs, meditate, and identify the origins of your feelings and your discontent.
+Today, be still, avoid drugs, meditate, and identify the origins of your feelings and your discontent.
+Ask for what you want and avoid thinking about what you don’t want.

 Clean The Air You Breathe;